enblacar/SCpubr/README.md

 ```

 # Updates
+*SCpubr* is an active package currently aiming to improve and add new functionalities.

-Please keep of our new updates in the [NEWS page](https://github.com/enblacar/SCpubr/blob/master/NEWS.md)
+Keep track of our new updates in the [NEWS page](https://github.com/enblacar/SCpubr/blob/master/NEWS.md)!

 # Citation
 To cite `SCpubr` in your publications, please use: